Pemachopel/0xRev_Workspace/README.md

-# 0xRev_Workspace
+# Rev_Workspace
-A well curated workspace to learn Basics of Reverse Engineering focused on *NIX system.
+A well curated workspace for learning Basics of Reverse Engineering focused on *NIX systems.
 1. Dedicated Notes , Binaries and snaps  on x86  .
 2. Dedicated Notes , Binaries and snaps on GNU Debugger .
 3. Dedicated Notes,  Binaries and snaps on udis86(disassembler)